A Survey on Adversarial Contention Resolution: Dynamic Arrivals

+Under the SINR model (recall Section \ref{sec:static-wakeup}), and in the absence of a global clock and assuming \things know a polynomial upper bound on the system size, Jurdzi{\'n}ski and Stachowiak \cite{jurdzinski2015cost} give a Monte Carlo algorithm that has \whp $O(\log^2 n/\log \log n)$ latency, and a Las Vegas algorithm with expected $O(\log^2 n/\log \log n)$ latency, which may be contrasted with the deterministic algorithm in \cite{jurdzinski2013distributed} of $O(\log^2 n)$ latency (recall Section \ref{sec:det-wakeup}).

 For a single-hop radio network, Chlebus et al.~\cite{Chlebus:2016:SWM:2882263.2882514} consider $k$ devices becoming active over time, with access to a known number of $b$ channels.
-There is no-CD and no global clock.
+The model used is no-CD and no global clock.
 Here, all stations may access all channels at once.
 When $k$ is known, Chlebus et al. present a randomized algorithm with error $\epsilon$ that has latency $O(k^{1/b}\ln(1/\epsilon))$.

 Chrobak, G\k{a}sieniec, and Kowalski~\cite{ChrobakGK07} consider the wakeup problem for $n$ devices in a multi-hop radio network with no global clock and no collision detection.
 Each node has a unique label from a range of size $O(n)$.
 The authors present a randomized algorithm with run time $O(D\log^2 n)$, where $D$ is the network diameter.
-These algorithms are used to solve leader election and clock synchronization.

-Finally, we note a recent result by Gilbert et al. \cite{gilbert2021contention}, that examines the implications of system-size ``predictions''; that is, the algorithm is given access to the probability distribution defined over the possible values of $n$.
-The authors give lower and upper bounds for both deterministic and randomized solutions, for the CD and no-CD cases.
-Interestingly, in addition to several new bounds, this work recovers some lower bounds discussed above in this section; specifically, the $\Omega(\log n/\log\log n)$ bound by Jurdzi\'{n}ski and Stachowiak~\cite{jurdzinski2002probabilistic}, as well as the $\Omega(\log\log n)$ lower bound by Willard~\cite{willard:loglog}.